In September 2017, the Digital, Culture, Media and Sport Committee launched an inquiry into Disinformation and 'fake news'.

 Our Interim Report stated that "SCL Group and associated companies have gone into administration, but other companies are carrying out similar work.
 Many of the individuals involved in SCL and Cambridge Analytica appear to have moved onto new corporate vehicles".

 This Report repeats the recommendation that the National Crime Agency should investigate the connections between the company SCL Elections Ltd and Emerdata Ltd, if it has not already done so.
 Our Report urges a review of self-regulation for the strategic communications industry on whether new regulation is necessary to curb bad behaviour in the industry.

-The Government have two months to respond to our report
+The Government must now respond to our report